Mrso73/Rune/README.md

 # Rune - A OpenGL game engine

-Rune is a 2D/3D game engine being developed in the Odin programming language.
+Rune is a 2D/3D game engine being developed in the Odin programming language using OpenGL.
 It started as a personal hobby game engine written in Rust, but I have decided to re-write it in Odin

 ### Examples screenshots: